 Overview of Youth Farm Program Registration – (Please read before sending questions to staff)

-Youth Farm serves youth year-round in the Hawthorne/Harrison neighborhoods of north Minneapolis and the Frogtown and West Side neighborhoods of St. Paul.
+Youth Farm serves youth year-round in North Minneapolis and the Frogtown and West Side neighborhoods of St. Paul.
 Young people that live or go to school in one of these neighborhoods are eligible for our programming including during our growing season.